Blockchain-Powered-eSIM/OpenRSP/README.md

 >
 >Remote SIM provisioning is a specification realized by GSMA that allows consumers to remotely activate the subscriber identity module (SIM) embedded in a portable device such as a smart phone, smart watch, fitness band or tablet computer.
 The specification was originally part of the GSMA's work on eSIM[3] and it is important >to note that remote SIM provisioning is just one of the aspects that this eSIM specification includes.

+_**belief** The problem with current RSP lies in trust, transparency, and automation in the process of remote SIM provisioning (RSP), which could potentially be solved using smart contracts and modern cryptography._

+### The challenges:
+1. **Trust Between Service Providers and Consumers**: Consumers must trust the remote provisioning process carried out by mobile operators or third-party service providers to be secure and private.
+Currently, this process requires reliance on intermediaries (like Subscription Managers) to manage SIM profiles and switch between mobile operators.
+This raises concerns about data security, privacy, and the handling of SIM profiles.

+2. **Complexity in Profile Management**: Managing multiple profiles, especially when different service providers are involved, can be cumbersome.
+The current system involves centralized entities, making it prone to inefficiencies or even misuse of consumer data.

+3. **Manual Processes and Delays**: Even though remote provisioning allows flexibility, manual intervention is still required at various stages (like authentication, profile switching, and payment settlement).
+This introduces potential delays and human errors.

 ## OpenRSP
 >
 >OpenRSP, an Open Source [Remote SIM Provisioning](https://github.com/Blockchain-Powered-eSIM/eSIM-Wallet/wiki/Remote-SIM-Provisioning) protocol, for modern digital world, where everyone around the globe are connected(more connecting everyday) with telecom and data networks.
 The core of all the network protocols is cryptography, provides solutions to big domain of problems from privacy to security, integrity to authenticity and thus is the core of the modern digital world we all live in.
 The infrastructure supporting global connectivity relies on highly secure, proven cryptographic protocols that protect data and communication across diverse networks.
 Using mobile device , everyone is connected and rely on telecom network in all circumstances.
 To maintain user/consumer/everyone's data privacy, integrity, authencticity and security openRSP leverage modern cryptography and communication prootocols and with Smart Contracts it introduces ownership which hasn't been really looked into the telco industry on the cosumer side.
 With modern tech, secure-by-design and open source principle , OpenRSP delivers a trustless system in telecom industry which allows consumers to do more than just communicate.